nbreeden2/FergusonBigBoard/README.md

 # FergusonBigBoard
 Documentation and files for the Ferguson BigBoard single board computer Files and documentation from my BigBoard work.

-These file accompany the videos at https://youtu.be/K9SL5NfVGII
+These files accompany the videos at https://youtu.be/K9SL5NfVGII

 Board-Mods.txt
   Documents the two bodge wires I have on the backside of my BigBoards PCB.